HelixOriginator/HelixOriginator/README.md

 - 4 Publications, 1 Patent Pending, 20 Copyrights
    19 with the Govt. of India
   1 International (Autorali)
-- 24 out of 49 articles scored 90 and above in Novelty Content, including 4 perfect scores
-- Harvard Certification on Rhetoric & Persuasive Writing
+  24 out of 49 articles scored 90 and above in Novelty Content, including 4 perfect scores Harvard Certification on Rhetoric & Persuasive Writing

+ Contribution Acknowledgement: Novelty Scoring Feedback In July 2025, I submitted feedback to the DeSci Lab team on how “unknown” context novelty scores are interpreted in their system.
+My suggestion was acknowledged, forwarded to their product team for consideration in future updates, and I was invited to resubmit a revised manuscript incorporating this input.

+This recognition reflects my ability to spot meaningful gaps in algorithmic logic and contribute to more accurate, user-aligned systems in scientific publishing and AI-assisted research.